An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Application to pattern recognition using neural networks

 where

-$\nu_c$ and $\sigma_\nu$ are the characteristic frequency and the standard deviation of the Gaussian profile, respectively.
-In \eq{eq:Gnu_FG}, $max|G_g(\nu)|$ is the maximum absolute value of the function $G_g(\nu)$, and $\Delta_a$ is the factor of maximum attenuation (ranged between 0 and 1).
+with $\nu_c$ and $\sigma_\nu$ being the characteristic frequency and the standard deviation of the Gaussian profile, respectively.
+In \eq{eq:Gnu_FG}, $max|G_g(\nu)|$ is the maximum absolute value of the function $G_g(\nu)$, and $\Delta_a$ is the factor of maximum attenuation (ranging between 0 and 1).
 The ${\rm F_{G}}$ profile emulates an irregular or no-flat amplitude response of an amplifier or transmission channel.

-To test the feasibility of our pre-processing algorithm, we use two sets of low-pass and Gaussian filters for each recognition problem (with Sinc, Gaussian, and Chirp waveform).
-In \figs{fig:Sinc_fil}, \numfig{fig:Gauss_fil}, and \numfig{fig:Chirp_fil}, we show the filter responses in a dotted (green) line in (b.2, c.2, d.2, and e.2), where we indicate the parameters of the function \numeq{eq:Gnu_FLP} and \numeq{eq:Gnu_FG}.
-The deformed signal is obtained by multiplying the original amplitude spectrum (a.2) times the filter response and applying the inverse Fourier transform on the product.
-Therefore, in our recognition problems, we have the no-deformed signal (a.1 - ${\rm ND}$) with its amplitude spectrum (a.2) and the deformed-by-filter signals (b.1 - ${\rm F_{G1}}$, c.1 - ${\rm F_{G2}}$, d.1 - ${\rm F_{LP1}}$, and e.1 - ${\rm F_{LP2}}$) with their spectra shown in solid (blue) line in (b.2, c.2, d.2, and e.2).\\ In this way, we propose these basic recognition pattern examples to test the performance of our algorithm in a first instance, where there are lightly and heavily deformed signals.\\
+To evaluate the feasibility of our pre-processing algorithm, we applied two sets of low-pass and Gaussian filters for each recognition problem involving Sinc, Gaussian, and Chirp waveforms; then, we aimed to test the neural networks' ability to differentiate between the signals and the four filtered or deformed versions associated with each waveform.
+The filter responses are illustrated with dotted (green) lines in \figs{fig:Sinc_fil}, \numfig{fig:Gauss_fil}, and \numfig{fig:Chirp_fil}, specifically in panels (b.2, c.2, d.2, and e.2), where we also indicate the parameters of the functions defined in \eqs{eq:Gnu_FLP} and \numeq{eq:Gnu_FG}.
+The deformed signal is generated by multiplying the original amplitude spectrum (a.2) by the filter response, then applying the inverse Fourier transform to the resulting product.
+In our study, we considered the no-deformed signal (a.1 - ${\rm ND}$) along with its amplitude spectrum (a.2), and the deformed signals (b.1 - ${\rm F_{G1}}$, c.1 - ${\rm F_{G2}}$, d.1 - ${\rm F_{LP1}}$, and e.1 - ${\rm F_{LP2}}$), with their spectra displayed as solid (blue) lines in panels (b.2, c.2, d.2, and e.2).